grizzoeh/BitTorrentClientAndTracker/README.md

 ## This repository contains both BitTorrent Client and Tracker in each folder respectively.

-The goal of the project is to implement a BitTorrent Client and a BitTorrent Tracker using the Rust programming language.
+The goal of the project was to implement a BitTorrent Client and a BitTorrent Tracker using the Rust programming language.
 This has been done using multithreading, concurrent programming, TLS connections, HTTP protocol, Bencoding and peer-to-peer (P2P) networking.

 This project was the main assigment of the subject "Taller de Programación I", University of Buenos Aires.